YEPG hosts a number of events throughout the year, ranging from carbon bite nights, games evenings, and site visits. See what we are up to below.

-Join us for a discussion around how digital twins can be integrated effectively into both the design and operational phases to optimise a buildings energy performance.
-This CPD will include actual case studies as well as software demos to show why digital twins are critical to improving the energy efficiency of the built environment.
+1. Utilisation of Digital Twin Technology to Enhance Building Performance (31.03.22) - A discussion around how digital twins can be integrated effectively into both the design and operational phases to optimise a building's energy performance.
+The CPD included actual case studies as well as software demos to show why digital twins are critical to improving the energy efficiency of the built environment.

-- Using digital twin technology (IES ICL suite) to design and integrate key elements of a smart energy network for large scale retrofits as part of energy performance contracts on university and public bulding estates.
+- Using digital twin technology (IES ICL suite) to design and integrate key elements of a smart energy network for large-scale retrofits as part of energy performance contracts on university and public building estates.

 - Improving the design, delivery and operation of heating and cooling systems in both buildings and heat networks through hydraulic system optimisation